ePages-de/epages-devportal/_posts/2018/2018-08-18-getting-started-with-micronaut.md

 }
 {% endhighlight %}

-The class above defines an `@Client` annotated interface that points to a specific API (https://api.github.com/) and contains a `@Post` annotated method which takes three parameters: the GraphQL query we want to execute, an Authorization header that should be fed with our GitHub API token and a mandatory User-Agent header.
+The class above defines an `@Client` annotated interface that points to a specific API (https://api.github.com/) and contains a `@Post` annotated method which takes three parameters: the GraphQL query we want to execute, an Authorization header that should be fed with our GitHub API token, and a mandatory User-Agent header.

 #### Configuration file